Jordan Slew: Halifax Town

 On 3 August 2021, Slew signed with FC Halifax Town in the National League.
 He scored his first goal for the club in a 2–0 win against Altrincham on 30 August.
 He scored 11 goals from 45 games in the 2021–22 campaign, finishing as the club's third-highest scorer after Billy Waters and Matty Warburton.
 Pete Wild's "Shaymen" qualified for the play-offs with a fourth-place finish, which Slew said was a "huge achievement".
 However, they were beaten 2–1 by Chesterfield in the play-off quarter-finals.
 He made just nine league starts in the 2022–23 season, with two goals in a total of twenty appearances.
 He was told he could find a new club in March, and his departure from the club was announced on 15 April.

 Return to Morecambe

 On 7 July 2023, he returned to Morecambe on a one-year deal; it was the fourth time Derek Adams signed him.
 He ended the 2023–24 season with eight goals in 51 games and was released upon the expiry of his contract.
 He was re-signed on a one-year deal, however, after the club had a transfer embargo lifted.
 He scored in both FA Cup victories that led to a third round tie against Premier League club Chelsea.
 However, Morecambe were relegated out of the Football League at the end of the 2024–25 season, which he described as a "major low".
 He was released upon the expiry of his contract.

 Southport

 On 26 July 2025, Slew joined National League North club Southport on a one-year deal.
+He scored ten goals in 41 league games throughout the 2025–26 season.
+He was one of three players tied on 12 goals overall, along with Chris Sze and Arthur Gnahoua.